Science journalism: Criticism

 Science journalists can be seen as the gatekeepers of scientific information.
 Just like traditional journalists, science journalists are responsible for what truths reach the public.

 Scientific information is often costly to access.
 This is counterproductive to the goals of science journalism.
 Open science, a movement for "free availability and usability of scholarly publications," seeks to counteract the accessibility issues of valuable scientific information.
 Freely accessible scientific journals will decrease the public's reliance on potentially biased popular media for scientific information.

 Many science magazines, along with Newspapers like The New York Times and popular science shows like PBS Nova tailor their content to relatively highly educated audiences.
 Many universities and research institutions focus much of their media outreach efforts on coverage in such outlets.
 Some government departments require journalists to gain clearance to interview a scientist, and require that a press secretary listen in on phone conversations between government funded scientists and journalists.

 Many pharmaceutical marketing representatives have come under fire for offering free meals to doctors in order to promote new drugs.
 Critics of science journalists have argued that they should disclose whether industry groups have paid for a journalist to travel, or has received free meals or other gifts.

 Science journalism finds itself under a critical eye due to the fact that it combines the necessary tasks of a journalist along with the investigative process of a scientist.

 Chocolate hoax

 In 2015, John Bohannon produced a deliberately bad study to see how a low-quality open access publisher and the media would pick up their findings.
 He worked with a film-maker Peter Onneken who was making a film about junk science in the diet industry with fad diets becoming headline news despite terrible study design and almost no evidence.
-He invented a fake "diet institute" that lacks even a website, used the pen name "Johannes Bohannon" and fabricated a press release.
+He invented a fake "diet institute" that lacked even a website, used the pen name "Johannes Bohannon" and fabricated a press release.